Special Programs and Resources

 In this competitive work environment, having a master’s degree can lead to higher-level positions, more responsibility and greater earning potential.

 The 4+1 Program allows students to complete both a bachelor's and a master's degree in five years.
-Students share 6 credit hours between their undergraduate and graduate degrees.
+Students share up to nine credit hours between their undergraduate and graduate degrees.

 Here’s how the 4+1 program works:

-• Apply to the graduate program in your Junior or Senior Year – Here is the link to Apply
+- Apply to the graduate program in your Senior Year – Here is the link to Apply.

-• Work with your advisor to begin enrolling in graduate courses during your junior or senior year
+- Work with your current undergraduate advisor and Graduate Program Director to determine which graduate courses to register for during your senior year.

 4 + 1 Program at the Haub School of Business